aiven/devportal/docs/products/kafka/best-practices.rst

 As a general rule of thumb, the recommendation is to have max 4000 partitions per broker, and max 200 000 partitions per cluster (`source <https://blogs.apache.org/kafka/entry/apache-kafka-supports-more-partitions>`_).

+.. note:: Ordering is guaranteed only per partition.
+If you require relative ordering of records, you need to put that subset of date into the same partition.

 Periodically examine topics with entity-based partitioning for imbalances
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~